dlp-kdd/dlp-kdd.github.io/index.md

 ## Call for papers

-Official call for papers page is coming soon
+Official call for papers page is [https://easychair.org/cfp/dlpkdd2021](https://easychair.org/cfp/dlpkdd2021)

 Submissions are invited on describing innovative research on real-world data systems and applications, industrial experiences and identification of challenges that deploy research ideas in practical applications.
 Work-in-progress papers are also encouraged.